 Bottom Line — Your powerpoint file doesn’t need to be 100 megabytes.
 You can quickly batch compress images within it to a reasonable size.

 How is this file 40MB?
-This file is overflowing with image bureaucracy.
-I can’t email this PowerPoint.
+This file is too damn big.
+I can’t email it.

 There were lots of images but they looked small in size.
 No way did they add up to 40MB.